-2 In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
+&lt;sup>2 Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
 In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.

-3 Total reported is household income before taxes in prior year.
+&lt;sup>3 Total reported is household income before taxes in prior year.

-Appendix: Additional Data on the Ownership of Mutual Funds, 2014
+Appendix: Additional Data on the Ownership of Mutual Funds, 2015

 Figure A1 presents the data displayed in Figure 1 for all years, along with the total number of U.S. households.
-Mutual fund incidence in 2014 reflects a revised sampling and weighting methodology (a dual frame sample including landline and cell phone samples) that better represents mutual fund ownership by U.S. households.
-25 Standard statistical methods (imputation) to deal with uncertain responses were used from 2000 to 2014 to better represent 401(k) and 403(b) plan participants who own mutual funds.
-26 Figure A2 reports the average number of mutual fund owners per household and millions of individuals owning mutual funds (the latter also is reported in Figure 2).
+Mutual fund incidence in 2014 and 2015 reflects a revised sampling and weighting methodology (a dual frame sample including landline and cell phone samples) that better represents mutual fund ownership by U.S. households.
+Standard statistical methods (imputation) to deal with uncertain responses were used from 2000 to 2015 to better represent 401(k) and 403(b) plan participants who own mutual funds.
+Figure A2 reports the average number of mutual fund owners per household and millions of individuals owning mutual funds (the latter also is reported in Figure 2).